List of The Tom and Jerry Show (2014 TV series) episodes: Season 2 (2016–18)

 On February 6, 2016, the second season premiered on Cartoon Network.
 However, new episodes premiered internationally first starting with "Say Uncle".

-To match closer to the original shorts, the number of running time for the segments was reduced from eleven to seven minutes each, which means three segments per half-hour and the art style was changed.
+To match closer to the original shorts, the running time for the segments was reduced from 11 to 7 minutes each, the number of segments per half-hour show was increased from 2 to 3, and the art style was changed.